When a husband says,

 For a husband to return to his wife in this situation, he would have to be willing to submit to her.
 That is not God’s design.
+He is supposed to be the leader.
 He needs to be able to make this choice freely and willingly and return on his own.
-Only a very spiritually/emotionally unhealthy man would be willing to submit to a wife’s demands like this.
-And if he did what she demanded, she would likely immediately question his motives and lose respect for him.
-This is just not the way to win a man’s heart, ladies!

 2. A wife seeks to live in the power of God’s Spirit filling her and to respond to her husband in obedience to God.
 She may:

 - seek God first, not reconciliation with her husband, not allow her husband or reconciliation to become an idol (Matthew 22:37-38)

 - spend a lot of time with God in prayer, journaling and seeking His face, His wisdom and His direction, crying out to God, laying on her face before Him in total humility, adoration, brokenness, weakness, faith and trust (Many Psalms describe this kind of intense searching for God and His will)

 - wrestle, grieve and struggle with weighty emotions and decisions

 - seek to treat her husband with honor and respect in any way that she believes God is revealing to her that He wants her to (Ephesians 5:22-33, I Corinthians 11:3, I Peter 3:1-6)

 - seek to repay evil with good from a position of great spiritual strength in Christ (Romans 12:9-21)